winpass11-archive/WinServ11/README.md

 ## Did it work?
 Open About this PC in settings.
 If your processor is listed as an Intel Core i7 (and it wasn't previously), then congrats!
 It's worked! 🎂

+## License
+WinPass11.WinService is licensed by project-winpass11 under the Apache License. (see LICENSE).
+The usage of third-party packages and programs is determined by the terms of their individual licenses.